folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 1. To search budget transactions by amount, in the **Transactions** window **Search & Filter** pane, enter a numeric value into the search box and click **Search**.
 A list of transactions containing the amount value entered is returned.
-2. To filter results by Type, Source, Tags, or Expense class.
+2. You may filter results by Type, Source, Source POL number, Source invoice number, Tags, or Expense class.
 See below for more information on the filters.
 Your results display in the Transactions pane.

 #### Type

-To filter transactions by Type, select one of the following:
+To filter transactions by Type, select one or more of the following:

 *   **Allocation.** Filter transactions by type of Allocation.
+This includes initial allocations, as well as increases, decreases, and movements of allocations to the budget.
 *   **Credit.** Filter transactions by type of Credit.
+Credit transactions are produced by paid invoices with negative totals.
 *   **Encumbrance.** Filter transactions by type of Encumbrance.
+Encumbrance transactions are created on open orders based on the fund distribution(s) on the corresponding purchase order line (POL).
 *   **Payment.** Filter transactions by type of Payment.
+Payment transactions are produced by paid invoices with positive totals.
 *   **Pending payment.** Filter transactions by type of Pending payment.
+Pending payment transactions are produced by approved invoices.
 *   **Rollover transfer.**  Filter transactions by type of Rollover transfer.
+Rollover transfer transactions are the result of fiscal year rollover operations when a previous fiscal year's surplus funds are rolled over to the new fiscal year budget as a transfer.
 *   **Transfer.** Filter transactions by type of Transfer.
+Transfer transactions result from the transfer of funds between budgets in a given fiscal year.

 #### Source